-Nationwide, No. 85 on the 2014 Fortune 500 list of companies, traces its history back to 1926.
+Nationwide traces its history back to 1926, but offers personal banking options that are forward-looking, including online checking accounts.
 The company, which began in the insurance business, has grown substantially over the last 80 years.
-In 2007, it expanded its line of financial services to include an online-only banking division, Nationwide Bank.
+In 2007, it expanded its line of financial services to include an online bank division, Nationwide Bank.

 Since the bank opened, customers have had 24-hour-a-day access to their funds through online banking and bill pay.
 Customers can also access their Nationwide accounts by phone 24 hours a day and reach a Nationwide Bank employee by phone during business hours.

 Nationwide customers can still turn to this institution for a wide range of insurance policies.
 Investment accounts are available through Nationwide, along with car, boat, RV and motorcycle loans.
-Consumers may also finance a home purchase through Nationwide, refinance a current home or apply for a home equity loan or line of credit.
+Consumers may also finance a home purchase through Nationwide, review refinance rates or apply for a home equity loan or line of credit.
 Finally, Nationwide's website also features a library of articles that aim to help consumers make wiser financial choices.

-According to its 2014 annual report, Nationwide had assets of $195.2 billion at the end of 2013.
 As a company, Nationwide has earned an A or A+ rating from the Better Business Bureau in every year since 1955.
 The financial ratings agencies also hold Nationwide in high regard.
-In 2014, A.M.
-Best and Standard and Poor's each rated the company with an A+, and Moody's gave it an A1 rating in 2013.

-All Nationwide Bank deposit accounts are fully FDIC-insured.
+All Nationwide Bank deposit accounts are fully insured with FDIC insurance coverage with limits up to $250,000 per depositor, per covered institution.
 For more information on current Nationwide deposit rates and terms, please review the tables below.